kyuupichan/kcpp/README.rst

 ======

 It should be easy to extend the code to provide hooks for other code or analysis tools needing a preprocessor back-end.

-Indeed a logical future continuation is to write a front-end in Python too.
+A logical future project is to write a front-end in Python too.

 Feature requests are welcome.